Free day use at Provincial Parks

-In celebration of Parks Day, the $10 daily vehicle permit fee will be waived for all day use visitors to Provincial Parks on Saturday, July 15.
+In celebration of Parks Day, the $10 daily vehicle permit fee will be waived for all day-use visitors to Provincial Parks today, July 15.

 For more information about Provincial Parks, visit: www.parksnl.ca